 Hart Tree Loop Trail is a 7.4 mile moderately trafficked loop trail located near Kings Canyon National Pk, California that features a river and is rated as moderate.
-The trail offers a number of activity options and is accessible from May until November.
+The trail offers a number of activity options and is best used from May until November.

 THIS TRAIL IS NOT LOCATED IN SPRINGVILLE, CA. The Hart Tree and Fallen Goliath Trail is a 6.5 mile loop trail located in Redwood Canyon near Grant Grove Village in Kings Canyon NP.
 The trail is primarily used for hiking and is good for all skill levels.